 The following calculation determines the number of days to satisfy the substantial presence test:

-Then, the individual must use the following calculation to satisfy the
+- The individual must use the following calculation to satisfy the substantial presence test: